Strilanc/ObjC-CollapsingFutures/README.md

 **Creating a Future**

 How does the `asyncGetAddressBook` method from the above example control the future it returns?

-In the simple case, where the result is already known, you use `TOCFuture futureWithResult:` or `TOCFuture futureWithFailure`'.
+In the simple case, where the result is already known, you use `TOCFuture futureWithResult:` or `TOCFuture futureWithFailure`.

 When the result is not known right away, the class `TOCFutureSource` is used.
-It has a `future` property that completes after the source's `trySetResult` or `trySetFailure` methods are called:
+It has a `future` property that completes after the source's `trySetResult` or `trySetFailure` methods are called.

+Here's how `asyncGetAddressBook` is implemented:

 ```objective-c
 #import "TwistedOakCollapsingFutures.h"